 It is also possible to let Syncthing Tray connect to a Syncthing instance running on a different machine.

 Note that the experimental UI tailored for mobile devices is more limited.
-So far it can only start a built-in
+Currently, it can only start a built-in

 version of Syncthing or connect to an externally started Syncthing instance.
 It will set a custom config/data